SystemsApproach/ops/lifecycle.rst

 up-to-date.

 .. [#] We use the term "Config Repo" generically to denote one or more
-       GitHub repositories, for example, one storing all the Helm Charts and another storing all the Terraform Templates.
+       GitHub repositories storing all the configuration-related
+       files.
+In practice, there might be one repo for Helm Charts and another for Terraform Templates.

 .. sidebar:: Continuous Delivery vs Deployment